Yanhan0507/Pedometer/README.md

 ### Things to notice
 The .csv file is irrelevant to the implementation.
 Actually, it is a file that store the data we collect from cell phone sensor(
 Accelerometer).
 We used this data to analyze the noise type, and test the algorithm.
-You can delete this file, if you want.
+Feel free to delete these .csv files, if you want.